This post may contain affiliate links.

 We love giving and receiving gifts and I fill the handmade Stockings my Mom and I made with magazine subscriptions, Burt’s Bees, gift cards, gum, and flashlights and batteries.

-We’ll eat a simple or fancy brunch, depending on whose home and who wants to cook what and then we’ll open presents.
+We’ll eat a simple or fancy brunch, depending on who’s home and who wants to cook what and then we’ll open presents.
 Some things just happen year after year, like good books and movies, hats and accessories, home-made items and of course, something Peanuts-related.
 Art and craft supplies always show up; though as my kids have gotten older and their skills have developed, their craft supplies are decidedly more expensive- have you priced a pottery wheel or anvil lately?!
 An art course would even be a nice touch.

 We’ll feast on roast turkey later in the day and then play a board game, read books and watch movies in front of the fire or go on a walk if the weather is nice.

 We love the Christmas Holiday season, with all of its sights, sounds, smells and good gifts!
-What do you do to celebrate?
+What does your family love about celebrating Christmas?